-Everyone Knows You Can’t Make Someone Want Help
+Everyone Knows You Can’t Make Someone with Eating Disorders Want Help

 If you have the misfortune of suffering from a misunderstood disease, it sure helps if you have a mother who reads widely on and is teasingly called “Google Mom” for her research abilities.
 Even before the diagnosis “anorexia” came from the pediatrician, I was online searching for information about a treatment I’d read about that was showing promise.